Jack-Works/eslaf-paint/README.md

 # Eslaf-paint

 ## Recent changes
+- Oct 15, Support CSS Selector * now, (but notice, all selector have the same importance)
 - Oct 15, Fix globally install on Windows
 - Oct 7, 2016 text-overflow: clip; now is available